Honouring The Life of A Loved One. A Creative Everlasting Way To Show You Care.

 A bronze memorial plaque may be purchased for the Book of Memories in memory of a loved one who may be buried or scattered elsewhere.

 The City of Edmonton, Edmonton Catholic Cemeteries and the Alberta Health Services and Covenant Health Pregnancy and Infant Loss Program work together to assist families who are grieving the loss of a newborn or stillborn child.
-Services are held annually, with the interment costs paid for by the hosting cemetery.
+Services are held annually, with the interment costs paid by the hosting cemetery.
 Memorial plaques are available at a reasonable rates.

 For more information, see Infant Memorials.